tsaiJay/tool_code/README.md

 # tool_code
-useful code template can save lots of time
+these useful code templates can save lots of time

 ## multi_cam_recorder